Sologenic (SOLO) Price Hits $0.11 on Major Exchanges

-Sologenic (SOLO) traded up 0.8% against the US dollar during the 1-day period ending at 22:00 PM Eastern on June 19th.
-In the last week, Sologenic has traded down 1% against the US dollar.
-Sologenic has a market cap of $43.21 million and $3.11 million worth of Sologenic was traded on exchanges in the last 24 hours.
-One Sologenic token can now be bought for approximately $0.11 or 0.00000166 BTC on major exchanges.
+Sologenic (SOLO) traded 2.3% higher against the U.S. dollar during the 24 hour period ending at 11:00 AM E.T. on June 20th.
+One Sologenic token can currently be purchased for approximately $0.11 or 0.00000170 BTC on major cryptocurrency exchanges.
+In the last week, Sologenic has traded up 1.9% against the U.S. dollar.
+Sologenic has a market capitalization of $44.26 million and $3.21 million worth of Sologenic was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.